nginnever/ippm-registry/README.md

-# gx-registry
+# ippm-registry

-A blockchain registry for the [gx package manager tool](https://github.com/whyrusleeping/gx)
+A blockchain registry for the [interplanetary package manager tool](https://github.com/nginnever/ippm)

-As with gx, gx-registry is Alpha Quality.
+As with ippm, ippm-registry is Alpha Quality.
 It's not perfect yet.
 The contract for the registry currently only resides on a test net but will be moved to the main chain when tested or if interest is shown.
 It will cost a small amount of money to publish while reading and searching the registry will always be free.
 All publish fees go to the blockchain miners to set the registration.

 ## Client